Antonio Senzatela

 Antonio Senzatela Rondón (born January 21, 1995) is a Venezuelan professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
 He made his MLB debut in 2017.

 Career

 Minor leagues

-The Colorado Rockies signed Senzatela as an amateur free agent and he began playing with the Dominican Summer League Rockies in 2012.
+The Colorado Rockies signed Senzatela as an amateur free agent on July 8, 2011.
+He made his professional debut with the Dominican Summer League Rockies in 2012.

-In 2014, MiLB.com named Senzatela as one of the Rockies' Organization All-Stars after he posted a 15–2 win–loss record with a 3.11 earned run average (ERA) for the Asheville Tourists of the Class A South Atlantic League, helping the team to win the league championship.
+In 2014, MiLB.com named Senzatela as one of the Rockies' Organization All-Stars after he posted a 15–2 win–loss record with a 3.11 earned run average (ERA) for the Asheville Tourists of the Single–A South Atlantic League, helping the team to win the league championship.
 Prior to the 2015 season, he was named by MLB.com as the Rockies' 11th best prospect.
 The Rockies added Senzatela to their 40-man roster after the 2015 season.

-In 2016, Senzatela pitched for the Hartford Yard Goats of the Class AA Eastern League.
+In 2016, Senzatela pitched for the Hartford Yard Goats of the Double–A Eastern League.

 Major leagues

 2017

 Senzatela made the Rockies' Opening Day roster in 2017 and he made his major league debut on April 6.
 Senzatela had a 3–1 win–loss record and a 2.81 ERA in five starts in April, and was named the National League's Rookie of the Month.
 After pitching to a 9–3 record and a 4.68 ERA in 88⅓ innings (15 starts), Senzatela was shifted to a relief pitcher in order to monitor his innings, due to him missing most of the 2016 baseball season due to various injuries.
 Senzatela finished the season with a 10–5 record in 36 games, 20 starts.